matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

 [Code on Rust playground](http://play.integer32.com/?gist=c69968bb572f2973b1c314f92e4fb332&version=stable)

-This version completes in 430 milliseconds, which is a nice win of 5 milliseconds, but is not that impressive.
-The assembly looks somewhat nicer
+This version completes in 430 milliseconds, which is a nice win of 5 milliseconds over the first version, but is not that impressive.
+The assembly looks cleaner though:
-though:

 ~~~
     0.00 :       vmovsd -0x8(%rax,%rsi,8),%xmm1